-- How is my initial job cost estimated?
+- How is the initial job cost estimated?

-- Why does my job cost change from the original estimate while the job is running?
+- Why would the job cost change from the original estimate while the job is running?

-- What are the best ways to keep my job costs down?
+- What are the best ways to keep job costs down?

 Your Figure Eight Transaction Fee

 Here’s the basic formula used to calculate the estimated job cost:

 (Judgments per row * (Pages of work * Price per page)) + transaction fee + buffer = estimated job cost

 Using the above equation, a job with 1,000 rows of data is ready to launch:

 - Note: 1 of these 10 rows will be a test question on every page of work

 - 1000 rows/ 9 yields about 112 pages of work for the job